erodola/nodmod/README.md

 # 🎹 NodMOD

-NodMOD is a library for manipulating Amiga MOD files produced with the music trackers of yore.
+NodMOD is a Python library for manipulating Amiga MOD files produced with the music trackers of yore.

 The library simplifies core operations, abstracting away from the intricacies of the MOD format.